alttester/AltTester-Unity-SDK/docs/pages/get-started.md

     .. tab:: Python

-        There are two methods of installing the AltUnity Python Client pip package:
+        There are two methods of installing the AltUnity Python Driver pip package:

             **Method 1**: Installing using Pip: